CD Video: European LaserDisc relaunch

 Philips' launch of the CD Video format (and the rebranding of existing LaserDisc formats under the name) also served as the basis of a relaunch for LaserDisc as a whole in Europe where sales under the original "LaserVision" name had been extremely poor, and Philips attempted to leverage the name recognition of the newly-successful audio CD format.
 Despite this, the rebranded format remained unsuccessful in Europe.

 The use of digital audio on the relaunched "CD Video"-branded LaserDiscs rendered them incompatible with older analog-only "LaserVision" players made for the European PAL television standard.
 (PAL LaserDiscs can only support analog or uncompressed digital soundtracks, but not both.)
 However, at that point, Philips estimated there to have been just 12,000 to 15,000 analog-only Laservision players sold in Europe.

 Discontinuation and legacy

 CD Video lasted only a few years in the marketplace and was already being referred to as a "failed" format by mid-1990.

 A similar format called Video Single Disc (VSD) was later announced for the Japanese market in 1990.
-While this used the same CD-sized 12 cm format as CD Video, it only contained only an analog video track and no CD-compatible audio making it, in effect, a small LaserDisc.
+While this used the same CD-sized 12 cm format as CD Video, it contained only an analog video track and no CD-compatible audio making it, in effect, a small LaserDisc.
 The price of VSDs was intended to be around half that of CD Video discs.

 When CD Video failed to become the success Philips was hoping for, they turned their attention to the more promising MPEG-1-based digital video compression which ultimately formed the basis of Video CD- a similarly-named, but incompatible and fundamentally different (and all-digital) format launched in 1993.